 This shape of diamond works well as an individual stone if being included in a ring.
 Accent stones are not needed to show the true beauty of this shape of stone, except perhaps when being included in earrings with a round brilliant diamond at the point as the rounded end of the shape drops down, pendant style.
 In pendants too, round, brilliant cut stones could be included in a design.

 Traditional pear-shaped diamonds have a length to width ratio between 1.45 - 1.75.
-Go to the My Diamonds collection of loose diamonds to search for your exquisite pear shape- diamond.
+View the Monroe Yorke Diamonds's collection of exquisite pear shape diamond engagement rings.

 The Heart Diamond